 Scenic dark black & white photographs of bare trees

-Black Forest is a series of dark black & white landscape photographs of bare trees in autumn & winter woods.
+Black Forest is an ongoing series of dark black & white landscape photographs of bare trees in autumn & winter woods.

-Silhouettes of the trees & the myriad of small branches against the sky, make them look like black paper cuttings of a dark forest.
+Silhouettes of the trees in the dark forest & the myriad of small branches against the sky, make them look like black paper cuttings.

 Some might find these low key monochrome images eerie or melancholic.
 But personally I find them tranquil and aesthetic.